1in1/Gallery/README.md

 ***

 INSTALLATION:
-Still installing it in debug mode at the moment.

-Firefox: Copy the dist folder somewhere on the local machine, and visit about:debugging in Firefox.
-Click "This Firefox", then "Load Temporary Add-on", and open the manifest.json file.
+Firefox: Just open the .xmi file, in /dist/firefox, with the browser.
 You should then be able to visit, say, http://boards.4channel.org/ck/ , and the extension will be usable.

-Chrome: Copy the dist folder somewhere on the local machine, and visit chrome://extension in Chrome.
+Chrome: Still installing it in debug mode at the moment.
+Copy the dist folder somewhere on the local machine, and visit chrome://extension in Chrome.
 Turn on developer mode in the top right, click "Load unpacked", and select the dist folder.
 You should then be able to visit, say, http://boards.4channel.org/ck/ , and the extension will be usable.

 IF BUILDING: Ensure you are in the root folder of the distribution, and run
 ```ruby